Common

 Dams store water, provide renewable energy and prevent floods.
 Unfortunately, they also worsen the impact of climate change.
 They release greenhouse gases, destroy carbon sinks in wetlands and oceans, deprive ecosystems of nutrients, destroy habitats, increase sea levels, waste water and displace poor communities.

-READ ALSO: When did the Shang dynasty end?
+READ ALSO: When did coffee shops become popular in the US?

 How do hydroelectric dams harm the environment?